shawna-p/mysterious-messenger/docs/_build/html/_sources/getting-started.rst.txt

 `Use custom route select screen`
     Checking this option will cause the program to use the screen titled ``custom_route_select_screen`` instead of ``route_select_screen`` when the player chooses a route at the start of the game.
 See :ref:`Customizing the Route Select Screen` for more.

+`Prefer local documentation`
+    Checking this will cause the script error popup links to open the locally-saved html documentation that comes with the repository, where possible.
+If a file cannot be found, it will be opened in a web browser instead.
+This can be useful if you are working offline.

 `Fix persistent`
     This is an option primarily intended for users updating Mysterious Messenger from older (<2.0) versions to fix issues with saved persistent values.
 If Ren'Py is complaining about compatibility issues with persistent variables, you can try using this option to fix it.

+`Documentation`
+    Clicking this will open the documentation home page for Mysterious Messenger.
+By default, this opens the documentation in a web browser.
+However, you can check off **Prefer local documentation** (above) to open the html files that come with the repository instead.
+Both the online and offline versions contain the same information.

 Uncategorized
 ---------------